danhouse98/danhouse98.github.io/README.md

 ·Stat Filter: has a menu allowing for "and" and "or" sorting, to find items with ANY of the selected stats use "and"; to find items with ONLY the selected stats use "or".
 (Note trinkets with no secondary stat will not be shown with stat filtering, use Clear Filter to see these trinkets!)

+This version is what is currently running.

+**(Known Issues):
-This version is what is currently running, Vault of the Incarnates icons will be updated as soon as the Zamimg links are active.
+·Vault of the Incarnates icons will be updated as soon as the Zamimg links are active.